rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/common-gs/get-credentials.rst

 .. image:: ../common-gs/images/show-api-key-control-panel.png

-Save your API key
+Saving your API key
 ^^^^^^^^^^^^^^^^^^

 - On the Account Settings page, find the API Key in the **Login Details** section.
 - Click  **Show** to see the value and copy it to a text editor of your choice.
 - Click **Hide** to secure the API key value in the browser.

-Save your account number
+Saving your account number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - On the Account Settings page, scroll down to the **Account Details** section.